guaguanco127/br.utility.stereomix.1.0/MaxMSP Abstractions/README.md

 1. Make sure you have Max/MSP 8 installed in your computer.
 And, make sure you are using a Max patch that is inside of a folder.

 2. For the normal version of this abstraction, copy and paste br.utility.stereomix.abs.1.0.maxpat inside of the same folder as the Max patch you are using.

-3. For the basic version of this abstraction, copy and paste br.utility.gain.basic.abs.1.0.maxpat inside of the same folder as the Max patch you are using.

-4. In the Max patch you are using, create an object called br.utility.stereomix.abs.1.0
+3. In the Max patch you are using, create an object called br.utility.stereomix.abs.1.0

 ## <a name="Use"></a>How To Use